mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 * Any modifications to the syllabus will be made on this page and noted.

 ### Course Timetable ###
-* The following is a sample 7 week timetable for the course.
+* The following is a sample 7-week timetable for the course.

 |Week #|Topic|
 |---|---|